This section provides guidelines for successful implementation and use of Acoustic Experience Analytics (Tealeaf) UI Capture.

 - Early deployment provides an opportunity to monitor application problems and help debug the application.

-These guidelines apply to all deployments of Tealeaf UI Capture.
+These guidelines apply to all deployments of Acoustic Experience Analytics (Tealeaf) UI Capture.
 Different options can apply to different web application types.

-For a list of supported browsers, see System prerequisites and supported browsers for IBM Tealeaf UI Capture.
+For a list of supported browsers, see System prerequisites and supported browsers for Acoustic Tealeaf UI Capture.

 Supported application types

 In general, rich internet application (RIA) functionality must be limited to only the areas of your web application that require it.

 RIA requires more sophisticated monitoring techniques and can increase the volume of traffic that Acoustic Experience Analytics (Tealeaf) must process.

 Acoustic Experience Analytics (Tealeaf) supports the following rich internet application types: